-- 35.7 You may want to consider any reasonable request from the driver about payment options, such as paying by instalments. - The process for recovering money due from unpaid parking charge notices - 36.1 If a parking charge notice, however it was served, has not been paid or challenged within the time allowed, you may take further management action to get payment of the amount due.
+The process for recovering money due from unpaid parking charge notices a Notice to Keeper/Owner (NTO)

+36.1 If a parking charge notice, however it was served, has not been paid or challenged within the time allowed, you may take further management action to get payment of the amount due.
 All management action you take must keep to the Code.
 The stages of management action, and the requirements for each stage, are: